Other Scheduling Considerations

 Steps for developing a semester study schedule:

 - Print or copy several blank monthly calendars.
 This could be four to six months or less, depending on when you want to finish your course.
-There is a free mobile app that can help you plan your studies with

 - what needs to be completed at the end of each week.
 You then work backwards to fill-in what needs to be complete each day.